1 9 6 2 – 1 9 6 8 (USA)

 In LA she worked at the Unique Employment Agency, and her children were now played by Lucy’s real-life kids, Lucie and Desi Jr.

 Gale Gordon – this time as Harrison Otis “Uncle Harry” Carter – continued to be Lucy’s blustering adversary.

-The show ended in 1968 as a result of the sale of Lucille Ball’s production company Desilu to Gulf and Western Industries.
+The show ended in 1968 due to the sale of Lucille Ball’s production company Desilu to Gulf and Western Industries.

 Theodore J Mooney/Harrison Otis Carter

 Mary Jane Lewis